propeldata/ui-kit/PRINCIPLES.md

 Charting libraries like Chart.js, ECharts, Highcharts, or D3 are great but still need a lot of work to build them into elegant and cohesive product experiences.
 On the flip side, embedding third-party chart widgets via iframes into your customer-facing product results in an inflexible, slow, and inelegant product experience.

 That's why we built the Propel UI Kit.
-Its component-based approach allows you to move fast, look great, and focus your efforts on building components that are unique to your product.
+Its component-based approach allows you to move fast, make it look great, and focus your efforts on building components that are unique to your product.

 ## Core principles